gbouchar/ninjin.github.io/index.md

 fascinating.
-I am one of the creators of the widely-adopted annotation and visualisation tool [brat][brat], have carried out research on representations of lexical prior knowledge and recently published the first paper on applying vector composition
+I am one of the creators of the widely-adopted annotation and visualisation tool [brat][brat], have carried out research on representations of lexical prior knowledge and recently published the [first paper][trans] on applying vector composition
 ([Deep Learning][deep]) to [dependency parsing][dep].
 If you share any of my research interests, do have a look at